· · · ·

 The magnitude scale is calibrated to the brightnesses of about a hundred specific stars, all lying within a few degrees of the Northern Celestial Pole and thus termed the North Polar Sequence.
 By coincidence, the North Polar constellation, Ursa Minor, provides a useful 'key' to stellar magnitudes.
 The four stars that form the rectangular 'bowl' of the Little Dipper each represent a different level of brightness.
 Kochab, the brightest, has a magnitude of +2.05; Pherkad is magnitude +3.02, Alifa al Farkadain is +4.28, and the faintest, Anwar al Farkadain, has a magnitude of +4.96.

 A few very bright stars and certain objects within the Solar System exceed magnitude 0.00, and therefore need negative numbers to describe their brightness.
-There are four stars with negative magnitudes: Sirius (-1.44), Canopus (-0.62), Arcturus (-0.05) and Alpha Centauri, with a magnitude that comes extremely close to the zero mark at +0.01.
+There are three stars with negative magnitudes: Sirius (-1.44), Canopus (-0.62) and Arcturus (-0.05), while Alpha Centauri comes extremely close to the zero magnitude mark at +0.01.
 Within the Solar System, all of the planets visible to the naked eye have negative magnitudes for at least some of the time.
-The brightest objects of all are the Moon (which can reach -13.0 or brighter) and, of course, the Sun, whose magnitude value varies around an extreme -26.7.
+The brightest objects of all are the Moon (which can reach magnitude -13.0 or brighter) and, of course, the Sun, whose magnitude value varies around an extreme -26.7.

 To a great extent, the brightness of objects in the sky depends on their position in space.
-Sirius is the brightest star in the sky, but it is a dwarf star, and not particularly luminous in stellar terms - it appears brilliant because it is less than nine light years away.
-By comparison, the star Deneb in Cygnus appears much fainter than Sirius in the sky, but actually a supergiant thousands of times more luminous than Sirius - it appears fainter because it is more than three thousand light years away.
+Sirius is the brightest star in the sky, but it belongs to the dwarf classification, and is not particularly luminous in stellar terms - it appears brilliant because it is less than nine light years away.
+By comparison, the star Deneb in Cygnus appears much fainter than Sirius in the sky, but is actually a supergiant thousands of times more luminous than Sirius - it appears fainter because it is up to three thousand light years away, or about three hundred and fifty times farther from Earth.

 Indexes